Approximating orbifold spectra using collapsing connected sums: Sobolev spaces on orbifolds

 where $\sim$ denotes the lift in all cases and $dv_g$ denotes the volume form with respect to $g$.
-We note that although the definition makes use of a particular covering of $K$, it can be shown to be independent of the choice of covering (see \cite{chiang}, \cite{farsi} and \cite[p.34]{alr}). \end{definition}
+We note that although the definition makes use of a particular covering of $K$, it can be shown to be independent of the choice of covering (see \cite{chiang}, \cite{farsi} and \cite[p.34]{alr}).
+Integrals of differential $p$-forms on $K$ are defined in the same way; see \cite[Section 2]{ChenRuan}. \end{definition}